ibm-cloud-docs/assistant/dialog-slots.md

 ### Dealing with zeros
 {: #slots-zero}

 Using `@sys-number` in a slot condition is helpful for capturing any numbers that users specify in their input.
-However, when you use this shorthand syntax to specify the sys-number entity, it does not behave as expected when users specify the number zero (0).
-Instead of recognizing the zero as a valid number, it evaluates to false, and prompts the user for a number again.
-To avoid this problem, use the full SpEL expression syntax to specify the `@sys-number` condition.
+However, it does not behave as expected when users specify the number zero (0).
+Instead of treating zero as a valid number, the condition is evaluated to false, and the service prompts the user for a number again.
+To prevent this behavior, check for `@sys-number` or `@sys-number:0` in the slot condition.

-To ensure that a slot condition that checks for number mentions recognizes zeros, complete the following steps:
+To ensure that a slot condition that checks for number mentions deals with zeros properly, complete the following steps:

-1. Add `@sys-number` to the slot condition field, and then provide the context variable name and text prompt.
+1. Add `@sys-number || @sys-number:0` to the slot condition field, and then provide the context variable name and text prompt.
 1. Click the **Edit response** ![Edit response](images/edit-slot.png) icon.
 1. Click the **More** ![More icon](images/kabob.png) menu, and then select **Open JSON editor**.
-1. Update the context variable which now has a syntax like,  `"number":"@sys-number"`, to use the full SpEL expression syntax for the sys-number entity.
+1. Update the context variable which now has the syntax,  `"number":"@sys-number || @sys-number:0"`, to specify `@sys-number` only.

     ```json
     {
       "context":{
-        "number":"<? entities['sys-number']?.value ?>"
+        "number":"@sys-number"
       }
     }
     ```
     {: codeblock}

 If you do not want to accept a zero as the number value, then you can add a conditional response for the slot to check for zero, and tell the user that they must provide a number greater than zero.
-But, it is important for the slot condition to be able to recognize a zero when it it provided as input.
+But, it is important for the slot condition to be able to recognize a zero when it is provided as input.

 ### Getting confirmation
 {: #slots-get-confirmation}